mzattera/v4j/README.md

 Sometimes it is useful to compare Voynich statistics with those from a known text.
 For this reason `BibleFactory` provide methods to return the text of the Bible in different languages as `TextFile` instances.

+### Clustering

+v4j provides tools for k-means and hierarchical agglomerative clustering using Apache commons-math3 and `org.opencompare.hac` libraries respectively.

+The class `io.github.mattera.v4j.util.BagOfWords` can be used to build a Bag of Words out of some text(s).
+The class can build a BoW where dimensions can be (see `BagOfWordsMode`):

+- The count of occurrences for corresponding word.
+- The relative frequency of corresponding word in the text.
+- 1 or 0, depending whether corresponding word is in the text or not (one-hot encoding).
+- TF-IDF frequency for corresponding word; this is supported only when BoW are built from a set of documents.

+Notice this class is `Clusterable`, thus can be used with the Apache clustering API.

+### Useful Stuff - `io.github.mattera.v4j.util`

+This package contains some "utility" classes to deal with files, math, etc.

+Please take a look what is in here before implementing anythign from scratch.

 ### Testing (under src/test/java) - `io.github.mattera.v4j.test